 3. PRE-REQUISITE:

-Basic Marketing, Integrated Marketing Communications
+Principles of Marketing, Integrated Marketing Communications

 4. COURSE CONTENT:

 The course is designed to equip students for sales promotion activities and its role in marketing programs in general and marketing communications in particular.
-The course deeply studies sales promotion activities within the program of integrated marketing communications of one organization, considers the decisions of planning, organization and evaluation sales promotion program.
-In addition, the course also studies in depth the forms and promotional tools for consumer and sales promotion with intermediate marketing.
+The course deeply studies sales promotion activities within the program of integrated marketing communications of one organization, considers the decisions of planning, organizing and evaluating sales promotion program.
+In addition, the course also studies in depth the forms and promotional tools for consumers and sales promotion with intermediate marketing.

-This is the course of intensive study for major in marketing and marketing communications.
+This is the intensive course for major in marketing and marketing communications.
 Sales promotion is an important tool in the program of integrated marketing communications for every business in this era.

-Subject structure and instruction methodology
+Course structure and instruction methodology

-The course is organized in six chapters, Chapter 1 focuses on clarifying the nature and role of sales promotion; Chapter 2 studies planning and organizing sales promotion; Chapters 3 and 4 will take the time to study the form of sales promotion for consumers; Chapter 5 examines the forms of sales promotion and marketing intermediaries and Chapter 6 will study international sales promotion activities and ethical issues in sales promotion.
-Teaching methods will be a combination of lectures, exercises, and group exercises to plan and implement sales promotion programs.
+The course is organized in six chapters, Chapter 1 focuses on clarifying the nature and role of sales promotion; Chapter 2 studies planning and organizing sales promotion; Chapters 3 and 4 study the form of sales promotion for consumers; Chapter 5 examines the forms of sales promotion and marketing intermediaries and Chapter 6 studies international sales promotion activities and ethical issues in sales promotion.
+Teaching method is a combination of lectures, exercises, and group exercises to plan and implement sales promotion programs.
 All students are encouraged to actively participate in class discussions about sales promotion and analysis of decisions taken by sales promotion.
-Require groups of students to plan promotions to sell a product/service or a specific brand.
+Groups of students are required to promote a product/service or a specific brand.
 This plan should be reviewed from the perspective of the marketer or manufacturer and analyze the overall marketing programs and specific plans for sales promotion which can be used as a part of a marketing program.
-The course is structured for a 15 week semester with a mid-term test, group exercise and a finished course exam.
+The course is structured for a 15 week semester with a mid-term test, a group exercise and a final exam.

 5. COURSE OBJECTIVES:

-The objective of the course is to provide students with the basic skills needed to understand the role of sales promotion and help them plan, develop and implement programs to promote a sale.
+The objective of the course is to provide students with the basic skills to understand the role of sales promotion and help them plan, develop and implement programs to promote a sale.
 After completing this course students are evaluated through tests and homework groups: participation in class discussions, class tests, and implement a program for sales promotion of a specific product/service or brand.

 Understand the role and the core objectives of sales promotion in marketing programs, the factors affecting the development of sales promotion activities.

-Understand the basic object of sales promotion: sales promotion to the consumers, sales promotion to marketing intermediaries and sales force, and the role of each type of marketing program.
+Understand the primary object of sales promotion: sales promotion to the consumers, sales promotion to marketing intermediaries and sales force, and the role of each type of marketing program.

-Understand the differences between push and pull strategies and how various sales promotion are used for each type.
+Understand the differences between push and pull strategies and how various sales promotions are used for each type.

 Check the factors related to consumer behavior that must be considered in the use of sales promotion including the theory of behavior, attitudes and other cognitive theories.